Kailyn Lowry: ‘Baby Daddy No. 3 Is Described In My New Book!’ Is it Chris Lopez?

 The Kailyn Lowry baby daddy mystery might start to unravel after the Teen Mom 2 star explains every bit of detail of her experience during her third pregnancy in a new book.

-Latest news about this seemingly unending mystery reveal that the MTV celebrity plans to put the entire experience into writing via a new book.
-Will she finally admit that Chris Lopez is her third baby daddy?
+The latest news about this seemingly unending mystery reveals that the MTV celebrity plans to put the entire experience into writing via a new book.
+Will she finally admit that Chris Lopez is her third different father of her children?

-After admitting that she is pregnant with baby no. 3, Kailyn Lowry’s pregnancy became a trending topic all over the Internet.
+After admitting that she is pregnant with baby number three, Kailyn Lowry’s pregnancy became a trending topic all over the internet.

 Pregnancy looks good on you! ???????????? @KailLowry pic.twitter.com/39bbVPSGL6